fioprotocol/fio-devhub/_docs/integration-guide/fio-request.md

 * When sending a FIO request, the user should be able to choose which FIO Handle to send from (assuming the user has multiple addresses)
 * When accepting a FIO Request, the user should be able to choose which FIO Handle to accept from (assuming the user has multiple addresses)

+## Quality Assurance Checklist

+The following lists the items that should be tested to confirm support for FIO Request:
+**Sent FIO Requests**

+-  User is able to send a FIO Request to a valid FIO Crypto Handle
+-  User is able to add a memo when sending a FIO Request
+-  User is able to view sent FIO Requests
+-  Sent Requests show the FIO Crypto Handle of the recipient, the token being requested, the amount of the request, request memo, and the status of the request (requested, rejected, received)
+-  User who sent Request is able to *cancel* the Request

+**Received FIO Requests**

+-  User is able to view pending FIO Requests
+-  Pending Requests show the FIO Crypto Handle of the user that sent the Request, the token being requested, the amount of the Request, and the Request memo
+-  User who recieved a Request is able to *reject* the Request
+-  User who recieved a Request is able to confirm and send crypto in response to the Request
+-  User responding to a Request is able to change the amount of the Request (optional)
+-  User responding to a Request is able to update the Request memo (optional)

 ## Implementation Details

 |Feature  |Implementation |